 Adult Formation events are at this link.

 The Book Study Group organizes itself around authors who focus on living more fully from one’s soul in the second half of life.
 The life of Christ is often used by such authors as a paradigm for this.
 2nd Wednesdays at 7:30 pm; meeting locations vary either in homes or at Grace.
+Current selection is Unbelievable by John Shelby Spong.
 Previous read have included most recently, Days of Awe and Wonder by Marcus Borg, Phyllis Tickle’s The Great Emergence, Richard Rohr’s The Naked Now and Nadia Bolz-Weber’s Accidental Saints.

 Please email Izabella for latest meeting dates and location, and with any other questions.